 In January 2017, the FASB issued ASU No. 2017-01 Business Combinations (Topic 805)-Clarifying the Definition of a Business.
 This guidance changes the definition of a business to assist entities in evaluating when a set of transferred assets and activities constitutes a business.
 The guidance requires an entity to evaluate if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets; if so, the set of transferred assets and activities is not a business.
 The guidance also requires a business to include at least one substantive process and narrows the definition of outputs by more closely aligning it with how outputs are described in Accounting Standards Codification (ASC 606) Revenue from Contracts with Customers.
 The new standard is effective for public entities beginning in fiscal years starting after December 15, 2017.
-We adopted this standard during the sixmonth period ended December 31, 2018.
+We adopted this standard during the quarter ended December 31, 2018.
 There was no significant impact on our financial statements as a result of adopting this standard.

 In August 2017, FASB issued ASU No. 2017-12 Derivatives and Hedging (Topic 815)-Targeted Improvements to Accounting for Hedging Activities.
 This guidance eliminates the requirement to separately measure and report hedge ineffectiveness and generally requires, for qualifying hedges, the entire change in the fair value of a hedging instrument to be presented in the same income statement line as the hedged item.
 The guidance also modifies the accounting for components excluded from the assessment of hedge effectiveness, eases documentation and assessment requirements and modifies certain disclosure requirements.
 The new standard is effective for public entities in fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
-We plan to adopt this standard on July 1, 2019.
-We do not expect this guidance to have a material impact on our financial statements.
+The Company is assessing the impact of this standard on it's financial statements.

 In August 2018, the U.S. Securities and Exchange Commission ("SEC") adopted the final rule under SEC Release No. 33-10532 Disclosure Update and Simplification, to eliminate or modify certain disclosure rules that are redundant, outdated, or duplicative of U.S. GAAP or other regulatory requirements.
 Among other changes, the amendments eliminated the annual requirement to disclose the high and low trading prices of our common stock.
 In addition, the amendments provide that disclosure requirements related to the analysis of shareholders' equity are expanded for interim financial statements.
 An analysis of the changes in each caption of shareholders' equity presented in the balance sheet must be provided in a note or separate statement, as well as the amount of dividends per share for each class of shares.
-This rule was effective on November 5, 2018, and we adopted this guidance during the quarter ended December 31, 2018.
+This rule was effective on November 5, 2018; and we adopted this guidance during the quarter ended December 31, 2018 with no impact on the financial statements presented in accordance with generally accepted accounting principles.